Skip to main contentSkip to search barSkip to navigationSkip to footer

 Program Content

-The program includes inputs, workshops, excursions, studio visits, mentoring, peer-to-peer learning, an independent final project, and a collective study trip.
-Participants develop a critical understanding of the possibilities and limitations of artistic initiatives in fragile contexts, acquire concepts and tools for peacebuilding, and design projects that explore the transformative potential of art to foster dialogue and understanding.
-Parts of the program are open to the public to raise broader awareness of the themes addressed in the CAS Art & Peace.
+The program includes inputs, workshops, excursions, studio visits, mentoring, peer-to-peer learning, an independent final thesis, and a group trip.
+Participants develop a critical understanding of the possibilities and limitations of artistic initiatives in fragile contexts, learn concepts and tools for peacebuilding, and design projects that highlight the potential of art to promote dialogue and conflict transformation.
+These approaches are also relevant for the continuing education of teachers who want to anchor art in schools and society in the spirit of education for sustainable development.

 Target Audience